-Rory has a commercial-chancery practice focusing on litigation in the following areas: commercial dispute resolution (including civil fraud); trusts/probate; and insolvency.
-He regularly appears in the High Court and has appeared several times as sole counsel in the Court of Appeal.
-He has advised and represented clients in the courts of the DIFC and has also advised and assisted in substantial Jersey and Hong Kong proceedings.
-Much of his practice involves multi-jurisdictional disputes or has an international dimension involving difficult questions of the conflict of laws.
+Rory has a commercial-chancery practice focusing on litigation in the following areas: commercial dispute resolution; insolvency and trusts/probate, in particular the removal of trustees and protectors.
+His practice has a heavy emphasis on civil fraud, in particular investment fraud, and asset recovery.
+As well as advising and representing clients in respect of litigation at all levels in England and Wales, he has advised and represented clients in the courts of the DIFC and has also advised and assisted in substantial Bermuda, Jersey, and Hong Kong proceedings.
+Much of his practice involves giving strategic advice in multi-jurisdictional disputes or has an international dimension involving difficult questions of the conflict of laws.
+He has already appeared in over 35 reported cases.
+In recent years, Rory has commonly led counsel teams.

 - Advised and represented the appellant (at first instance and on first and second appeals) in a case arising out of a £14 million pound construction project.
 The case will be the leading authority on the definition of a liquidated debt for the purposes of the Insolvency Act 1986.
 (Led by Peter Shaw QC in the Court of Appeal) (Doherty v Fannigan B.P.I.R.
 1377; Fannigan v Doherty B.P.I.R.
 980).